jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 +---+
 ```

 I could easily add new tests for Part 2.
 However, I struggled quite a bit to get the Part 2 solution.
-I doubled down on the Part 1 solution and forced it to solve Part 2 via:
+I doubled down on the Part 1 solution and forced it to solve Part 2 without attempting to refactor or redesign:
 ```java
     private int getSideResources(Map<String, List<Set<Position>>> crops) throws Exception {
         int resources = 0;